eic/epic-prod/docs/RECO/25.07.0/index.md

 ```
 root://dtn-eic.jlab.org//volatile/eic/EPIC/RECO/25.07.0
 epic_craterlake , Sub-directory or File Count:2
+    DIS , Sub-directory or File Count:3
+        BeAGLE1.03.02-1.0 , Sub-directory or File Count:3
+            eCu , Sub-directory or File Count:2
+                en , Sub-directory or File Count:1
+                    10x115 , Sub-directory or File Count:1
+                        q2_1to1000 , Sub-directory or File Count:205
+                ep , Sub-directory or File Count:1
+                    10x115 , Sub-directory or File Count:1
+                        q2_1to1000 , Sub-directory or File Count:121
+            eHe3 , Sub-directory or File Count:1
+                10x166 , Sub-directory or File Count:3
+                    q2_100to1000 , Sub-directory or File Count:548
+                    q2_10to100 , Sub-directory or File Count:395
+                    q2_1to10 , Sub-directory or File Count:38
-    DIS , Sub-directory or File Count:2
+            eRu , Sub-directory or File Count:2
+                en , Sub-directory or File Count:1
+                    10x115 , Sub-directory or File Count:1
+                        q2_1to1000 , Sub-directory or File Count:124
+                ep , Sub-directory or File Count:1
+                    10x115 , Sub-directory or File Count:1
+                        q2_1to1000 , Sub-directory or File Count:127
         CC , Sub-directory or File Count:3
             10x100 , Sub-directory or File Count:2
-                minQ2=100 , Sub-directory or File Count:6630
+                minQ2=100 , Sub-directory or File Count:6632
                 minQ2=1000 , Sub-directory or File Count:7192
             18x275 , Sub-directory or File Count:2
                 minQ2=100 , Sub-directory or File Count:12697